longern/AnchorLwF/README.md

-# SR-DCM
+# ReDuMix

 ## 3 Method

-We propose **Self-Reflective Dual-Context Mixture Decoding (SR-DCM)**, an inference-time procedure that augments a pretrained language model with textual feedback and self-reflection while retaining the model’s original reasoning distribution.
+We propose **Self-Reflective Dual-Context Mixture Decoding (ReDuMix)**, an inference-time procedure that augments a pretrained language model with textual feedback and self-reflection while retaining the model’s original reasoning distribution.
-Unlike prior work that discards model’s prior reasoning or relies solely on reinforcement learning, SR-DCM preserves both the original thinking and post-hoc critique through token-level mixture decoding.
+Unlike prior work that discards model’s prior reasoning or relies solely on reinforcement learning, ReDuMix preserves both the original thinking and post-hoc critique through token-level mixture decoding.
 It proceeds in four sequential stages.

 ---